 Start with a Budget

 A budget is essential to tackling multiple financial tasks at once, and although the idea of a budget may feel restrictive, it can actually provide you with more financial freedom in the long run.
-Use our online monthly budget calendar to get a start on this process.
+Use our online monthly budget calculator to get a start on this process.

 While a budget allows you to look at your finances on a month-to-month basis, you also want to take time to look at the big picture.
 Beyond a monthly budget, make a list of all your debt and include details such as how much money you owe for each debt item, the interest rates and monthly payment amounts to help you plan accordingly for the long term.

 Manage Your Student Loan Payments

 It's important to pay your full minimum monthly student loan payment by the due date each month to ensure that you'll pay off your student loans on time while benefitting your overall credit.
 Consider signing up to have your payments automatically deducted from your checking account if you have trouble remembering to make them on time.
 Some lenders offer interest rate discounts for automatic payments, which can help you pay less interest over time.

 If you're struggling to make your required payments after subtracting your basic living expenses from your salary, look for ways to earn extra money or reduce your living expenses.
 If that's not enough, reach out to your loan servicer to discuss your options.